Why People Keep Going Back To Bali

 Mie goreng.

-Gado gado covered in peanut sauce.
+Gado-gado covered in peanut sauce.

 Massages.

-Healthy food.
+Healthy cafés.

 Slow mornings.

-Normally wellness culture can feel performative to me.
+Normally, wellness culture can feel carefully curated.

-permission to slow down.
+Bali gives people permission to slow down.

 To rest.